Life Coach Path Interview

 2) What initially got you interested in this career path and what kind of degree or certifications did you need to complete?

 Prior to coaching, I had a 14 year fulfilling career in high-end retail.
-As a Visual Specialist who transitioned into management serving as a Merchandise/Operations/Sales Support Manager is where I fell in love with the opportunity to help others move forward in their careers and do more of what they love.
+As a Visual Specialist who transitioned into management serving as a Merchandise/Operations/Sales Support Manager is where I fell in love with helping others move forward in their careers and do more of what they love.
 Deciding to take a leap in life and see what more there might be for me, I landed in the profession of coaching.
-I wanted to be able to help individuals looking at them as a whole person, not just addressing them at work.
+I wanted to be able to help individuals looking at them as a whole person, not just addressing the work/career aspect of them.

 Prior to acquiring my first coaching certification I studied counseling for a full year.
-Though I believe whole heartedly in this needed helping profession, my heart still longed for the business aspect of life.
-Beginning with certification as an Advanced Life Coach, after a couple of years I gained the Executive and Leadership Development Coach Certification.
-In 2016, I moved forward to become an independent Strengths Coach, holding a Certification with the Gallup Organization.
-(I am not a Gallup employee, but have completed all the necessary requirements, certification, and recertification process to hold this certification.)
+Though I believe strongly in this needed helping profession, my heart still longed for the business aspect of life.
+Beginning with certification as an Advanced Life Coach, after a couple of years I added an Executive and Leadership Development Coach Certification.
+In 2016, I moved forward to become an independent Strengths Coach, holding certification with the Gallup Organization.
+(I am not a Gallup employee, but have completed all the necessary requirements, certification, and re-certification process to hold this certification.)
 3) What is the most rewarding part of your career?

 The most rewarding part of my career is serving those who share part of their journey with me.
 I don’t just want to help someone meet goals or outcomes, I want to help them create the life they long for, being their best and using all they have been given, their innate talents and strengths to their full potential.
 I value and respect each leader who invites me into the conversations they long to have in order to experience life more as gift it is.
 4) What is the most challenging aspect of the work that you do?

 The most challenging aspect of the work I do is being a faithful student of learning more and more how to listen with clarity.
-It’s not just the words spoken by the client that matter, but paying attention to the details, emotions, and personal presence they use to try to express what they are really trying to say or make happen in life.
+It’s not just the words spoken that matter, but paying attention to the details, emotions, and personal presence they use to try to express what they are really trying to say or make happen in life.
 For the last two years, I’ve make a commitment to listen better.
-I think 2020 will continue my longing to pay attention with greater care, not just with those who call me coach, but especially with those who mean the world to me.
+I think 2020 I will continue my longing to pay attention with greater care, not just with those who call me coach, but especially with those who mean the world to me.
+Listening is a skill that can be developed, the benefits of this are endless.
 5) Can you think of mentor who was most vital to your success as a coach?
 In what ways did this mentor help you to thrive in your career?

 If I could roll back the hands of time, I’d build my coaching practice from the start using my particular talents and strengths, not what social media or the rest of the world noise is telling me what to do.
 I’d be more selective on which organizations I align with and not sign up for everyone’s newsletter.
 I’d pick the marketing initiatives that are the best fit for my personality and enjoy promoting the value and care I am offering.
 It’s great to keep an eye on what other coaches are doing, but you have your own path and way of making things happen.
 Follow your own intuition more as to what is the best way for you to build your practice.
 Someone once told me if I were going to be successful as a coach, I’d need to make 300 cold calls a week.
 Cold calls give me the feeling of having a bad case of the flue.
 I knew I’d need to find my way, that wasn’t so gruelingly painful.
 I have Relator as #1, I thought I’d coach a few people and then let them tell their friend, family, and others about what our conversations have done for them.
 Nearly nine years later, it’s still working.
 Many clients return to coaching after a few years, because they know we have built a relationship and I care.